List of compositions by Frédéric Chopin by opus number

 Most of Frédéric Chopin's compositions were for solo piano, although he did compose two piano concertos (his concertos No. 1 and No. 2 are two of the romantic piano concerto repertoire's most often-performed pieces) as well as some other music for ensembles.

-His larger-scale works—such as sonatas, the four scherzi, the four ballades, the Fantaisie in F minor, Op.
+His larger-scale works—such as the piano sonatas nos.
+2 and 3, the four scherzi, the four ballades, the Fantaisie in F minor, Op.
 49, the Barcarolle in F♯ major, Op.
 60, and the Polonaise-Fantaisie in A♭ major, Op.
-61—have cemented a solid place within the repertoire, as well as shorter works like his polonaises, mazurkas, waltzes, impromptus, rondos, and nocturnes making up a substantial portion of recorded and performed music.
+61—have cemented a solid place within the piano repertoire, as well as shorter works like his polonaises, mazurkas, waltzes, impromptus, rondos, and nocturnes making up a substantial portion of recorded and performed music.

 Two important collections are the Études, Op.
 10 and 25 (which are a staple of that genre for pianists), and the 24 Preludes, Op.
 28 (a cycle of short pieces paired in a major key/relative minor key pattern following the circle of fifths in clockwise steps).
-In addition, he wrote numerous song settings of Polish texts, and chamber pieces including a piano trio and a cello sonata.
+In addition, Chopin wrote numerous songs in the setting of Polish texts, along with chamber pieces including a piano trio and a cello sonata.

-This listing uses the traditional opus numbers where they apply; other works are identified by numbers from the catalogues of Maurice J. E. Brown (B), Krystyna Kobylańska (KK), Józef Michał Chomiński (A, C, D, E, P, S), and the Chopin National Edition (WN).
+This listing uses the traditional opus numbers where they apply; other works are identified by numbers from the catalogues of Maurice J. E. Brown (B), Krystyna Kobylańska (KK), Józef Michał Chomiński (A, C, D, E, P, S), and the Chopin National Edition (WN, Dbop.).

 The last opus number that Chopin himself used was 65—allocated to his Cello Sonata in G minor.
 He expressed a death-bed wish that all his unpublished manuscripts be destroyed.
 This included the early Piano Sonata No. 1; Chopin had dedicated it to his teacher Józef Elsner, and at one point intended to have it published, but nothing came of it and he later changed his mind.
 In 1851, Tobias Haslinger published it as Op.
-4. Following Chopin's death in 1849, at the request of his mother and sisters, Julian Fontana selected 23 other as-yet-unpublished piano pieces and grouped them into eight opus numbers (Op.
+4. Following Chopin's death in 1849, at the request of his mother and sisters, Julian Fontana selected 23 other as-yet-unpublished piano pieces and grouped them into eight opus numbers (Opp.
 66–73).
 These works were published in 1855.
-In 1857, the known 17 Polish songs that had been written at various stages throughout Chopin's life were collected and published as Op.
-74, the order of the songs within that opus having little regard for their actual order of composition.
-(Other songs have since come to light, but they are not part of Op.
-74.)
+In 1857, the known 17 Polish songs (not including three songs that have since come to light) that had been written at various stages throughout Chopin's life were collected and published as Op.
+74 (with little regard for order of composition.)
 Works that were published or have come to light since 1857 were not given opus numbers, and alternate catalogue designations are used for them.